VovaMind/KnowledgeBase/2022/peopleware.md

 *  Workplace environment plays a key role in productivity.
 *  Organizatios tend to save money on space.
 It's a fairly new IT trend.
 It's frustrating, people tend to hide out.
 Issue: hard to measure productivity, easy to measure workplace costs money -> management tends to pick a wrong approach.
 *  Brain time != body time.
 Flow is important, but it's hard to achieve / easy to break.
 Endless no-flow is frustrating.
 Time accouting based on flow, working time - interruptions time (~15? min to reach the flow after the interruption).
 E-factor = uninterrupted hours / body-present hours.
+*  Telephone can be bad: direct and iterrupting flow + potentially distracting for others.
+Can it be replaced by email?
+*  Appearance isn't that important.
+Noise cancellation + doors might be vital.
+Creative spaces can be combined with isolated spaces.
+*  Ideal can be described in many patterns/details/options.
+Take smal steps to improve the corporate space.

+## Right people

+TBD